Empire State Youth Orchestra

 Empire State Youth Orchestras (ESYO) is an ensemble of classical music performing groups aimed at providing talented young musicians with an opportunity to participate in group ensembles with other similar musicians.
 Based in the Capital Region of upstate New York, ESYO ensembles are composed of a total of approximately 300 talented and musically advanced high- and middle-school students from New York and western New England.
-The most advanced group, the Symphony Orchestra, is considered one of the premier youth orchestras in the United States, and regularly performs concerts at the Troy Savings Bank Music Hall, Ozawa Hall at the Tanglewood Music Center, and Carnegie Hall and in New York City.
+The most advanced group, the Symphony Orchestra, is considered one of the premier youth orchestras in the United States, and regularly performs concerts at the Troy Savings Bank Music Hall, Proctors Theatre, Saratoga Performing Arts Center, Ozawa Hall at the Tanglewood Music Center, and Carnegie Hall and in New York City.

 History

 In 1979, Barry Richman founded ESYO, consisting of a single orchestra, known as the "Youth Orchestra."
 Along with two colleagues, Lois Lyman and Eleanor Barnes, Richman brought together a group of parents and music educators.
 Together they organized an orchestra for some of the talented young musicians throughout the Capital Region.
 The Empire State Junior Orchestra was added in 1981 for middle-school aged students, and over time, additional ensembles were added to allow even more young people to participate.
-Today's ESYO consists of nine performing ensembles including over 300 musicians: two full orchestras, a wind orchestra, a string ensemble, two jazz ensembles, and three percussion ensembles.
+Today's ESYO consists of fourteen performing ensembles including over 300 musicians: two full orchestras, a wind orchestra, a string ensemble, two jazz ensembles, three percussion ensembles, a choir, and four ensembles for very young children.
 Previous conductors of the orchestra have included Victoria Bond, Eiji Oue, Paavo Järvi, Francisco Noya, Jin Kim, Burton Kaplan, Helen Cha-Pyo, and Carlos Ágreda.

 Ensembles

-ESYO is composed of thirteen ensembles:
+ESYO is composed of fourteen ensembles: